Norway, Maine

 Norway is a town in Oxford County, Maine, United States.
+Norway was included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 5,077 at the 2020 census.
-It is home to Lake Pennesseewassee, a recreation area.
+The town contains the census-designated place of the same name.
+It is home to Pennesseewassee Lake, a freshwater lake and recreation area.

 History

 Fertile soil and abundant fauna surrounding the Pennessewasse Lake supported native people in the region for thousands of years.
 It wasn't until after the American Revolution that European settlers established the town of Norway.

 In 1786, Joseph Stevens, George Leslie, Amos Hobbs, Jeremiah Hobbs, Jonas Stevens, and Nathaniel Stevens began clearing land and building homes.
 They intended to not only provide for their families, but also attract new settlers to their small community.
 Many of the early settlers had fought in the Revolutionary War, including Phineas Whitney, a veteran of the Battle of Bunker Hill.

 By 1789, a sawmill and gristmill were established, the first road was built in 1796, and the town of Norway was officially incorporated on March 9, 1797.
 Before incorporation, the township adopted the name Rustfield, to recognize the contributions of prominent landowner Henry Rust of Salem, Massachusetts, and the community once petitioned the Massachusetts General Court to be named Norage, meaning "falls" in the native peoples' language.
 According to A Gazetteer of the State of Maine, the name of Norway was finally chosen to honor persons from Norway, in Scandinavia.

 During the Civil War, Norway and other municipalities in Oxford County formed a militia that joined the 1st Maine Volunteer Infantry Regiment under the command of George Lafayette Beal.
 Beal would later rise to the rank of major general and serve as State Treasurer from 1888 to 1894.

 With fertile soil for cultivation and access to the Pennesseewassee waterways, which drain into the Little Androscoggin River, the community had ample water power to drive industrial manufacturing, including a cloth and carding mill, a furniture factory, a box factory, and a shovel handle factory.
 Waterfalls powered two grain mills.
 Businesses like a tannery, a harness maker, and a trunk manufacturer emerged.
 Shoe manufactory was established in 1872.

 The busy stage route from Paris, the county seat, to Fryeburg passed through Norway.
 By 1878, there were 32 stores in the town.
 For a number of years, Norway had the fastest growing population of any similar town in the state.